eyji-koike/IniciativaArduinoIoT/readmeEnUs.md

 ## Configuring Arduino Uno r3 and ESP01

-In this system the Arduino Uno is responsible for collecting the telemetry data, whereas the ESP01 will be responsible for sending the telemetry throught MQTT, connecting to the Wi-Fi Access Point and to GCP.
+In this system, the Arduino Uno bpoard is responsible for collecting telemetry data from the sensors and inputs.
+Whereas, the ESP01 will be responsible for sending the telemetry throught MQTT, connecting to the Wi-Fi Access Point and to GCP.
-There are two approaches to deal all inputs.
-We can build our own libraries or utilize the ones available.
-In this project we are using a bunch of libraries that can certainly do a solid job.
+There are two approaches to work with all the sensors and inputs.
+We can build our own libraries to make them work or utilize the ones available in the Arduino community.
+In this project we opt for the latter, as they can certainly do a solid job and reduce our workload.

 ### Installing Libraries in Arduino IDE